s-syed/blogdown_website/content/project/cancer_evolution/index.md

 summary: "NRPT was used to study the fitness of cancer populations by modelling the evolution of single-cell cancer genomes."
 tags:
-title: "Modeling evolution of single-cell cancer genomes"
+title: "Model evolution of single-cell cancer genomes"
 url_code: ""
 url_pdf: ""
 url_slides: ""